frederic-perez/AmE-dictionary/data/dictionary.md

 __falter__ _v_
 __faltered__ _v_
 __fame__ _v_
-__famed__ _adj_ Something that’s famed is very well-known, or famous.
-Your dad’s famed brownies are the highlight of every bake sale in town.
+__famed__ _adj_ :two: Something that’s famed is very well-known, or famous. _Your dad’s famed brownies are the highlight of every bake sale in town._
 __familiar__ _adj_ :two::hammer: _I’m not familiar with it._ _No, I’m not familiar._
 __family plot__ _n_ _She will be laid to rest in the family plot at Bethesda Cemetery._
 __famine__ _n_ :two::hammer: _It could be feasst or famine._